Would you preach politics from the pulpit?

 If you are a pastor who preaches the Bible and is committed to teaching your flock all of God’s Word, then you will ultimately preach on issues that many will deem political.
 But God’s Word must be our standard and foundation of all truth, and, as pastors, we must be committed to delivering His Word to His people so that the church can be strong in the faith and Christians can stand boldly in our world regardless of the issue.
 Our people need to know what God’s Word says about any particular issue more than what some person or company says about it on Twitter.

 Beyond the issues that intersect with political debates are the people who desire places of leadership on the local, state and national levels.
-Does never bringing politics into the pulpit mean that a pastor can never speak about a candidate seeking a place of leadership?
+Does never preaching politics from the pulpit mean that a pastor can never speak about a candidate seeking a place of leadership?
 In our American form of government, that place might be in a local, state or national office.